zzzprojects/docs/dappertutorial.net/pages/third-party-libraries/dapper-simplesave.md

 PermaID: 1000212
 Title: Dapper.SimpleSave - A Getting Started Tutorial for CRUD Operations
 MetaDescription: Discover Dapper.SimpleSave Library to perform CRUD operations such as Create, CreateAll, Update, UpdateAll, Delete, DeleteAll, SoftDelete, SoftDeleteAll.
 Learn about Dapper.SimpleSave limitations and how to install it with NuGet.
-LastMod: 2023-10-23
+LastMod: 2025-06-16
 ---

 # Dapper.SimpleSave: A Getting Started Tutorial for CRUD Operations

 ## Overview

 **Dapper.SimpleSave** is a small library package that adds basic CRUD operations to Dapper.
-Dapper easily retrieves data from the database when a single object is involved, but when you are dealing with complex hierarchies, then dapper is not very helpful.
+Dapper easily retrieves data from the database when a single object is involved, but when you are dealing with complex hierarchies, then Dapper is not very helpful.

 This is where **Dapper.SimpleSave** comes in and saves complex objects to the database in a very simple way.